School of Design

 In turn, they can also form part of internal communication departments of various types of companies, which require an area responsible for developing and formalizing processes associated to the corporate image and identity of those companies.

-Furthermore, they can generate their own innovation projects and/or become entrepreneurs in their area, which respond to potential niche markets, developing new development channels and promoting employment.
+Furthermore, they can generate their own innovative projects and/or become entrepreneurs in their area, which respond to potential niche markets, developing new development channels and promoting employment.

 How to apply